Create a

 Tactic #2: Make resource constraints visible

-The next step is to have the transformation planning team construct a “mind map” (see Figure 2 below).
+The next step is for the transformation planning team to construct a “mind map” (see Figure 2 below).
 Many brainstorming tools can be used for this, such as a whiteboard, Post-It Notes, a flipchart, or Miro.
-A box labeled “resources” is placed at the center, and then participants write ideas that radiate from the central box.
-Associations are followed out to more distant ideas.
+A box labeled “resources” is placed at the center, and participants then write ideas that radiate from it.
+Associations are followed up to more general ideas.
 The goal is to identify all available resource categories and examples.
-In addition to more apparent resources like funding, overlooked concepts like people, morale, space, and time should be included.
+In addition to more apparent resources such as funding, overlooked factors like people, morale, space, and time should be included.

 Figure 2: Example Resources Mind Map

 Once comfortable with the completeness of this discovery step, everything on the chart should be compiled into an itemized list (Figure 3).
 Add additional notes for clarity and file both documents for later reference.
-Most importantly, these documents should be used as a focal point of discussion throughout the decision-making process.
-Ensure they remain accessible and updated over time.
+Most importantly, these documents should serve as a focal point for discussion throughout the decision-making process.
+Ensure they remain accessible and up to date over time.

 Figure 3: Example Itemized Resource List